apptainer/singularity-admindocs/security.rst

 -  SIF and other single file container images cannot be mounted directly.
 The container image must be extracted to a directory on disk to run.
-This impact the speed of execution.
+This may impact the speed of execution.
 Workloads accessing large numbers of small files (such as python application startup) do not benefit from the reduced metadata load on the filesystem an image file provides.

--  Replacing direct kernel mounts with a FUSE approach is likely to cause a significant reduction in perfomance.
+(This behavior could be done by an unprivileged FUSE mount but that is not yet implemented).

+-  Persistent overlays using the exec/run/shell ``--overlay`` option does not work because that uses the privileged kernel OverlayFS filesystem.
+   (This behavior could be done with unprivileged OverlayFS in recent kernels but that is not yet implemented).

 -  The effectiveness of signing and verifying container images is reduced as, when extracted to a directory, modification is possible